Bajrakitiyabha: Early life and education

 Princess Bajrakitiyabha was born on 7 December 1978 at Amphorn Sathan Residential Hall, Dusit Palace in Bangkok.
 She is the eldest child and first daughter of Vajiralongkorn and his first wife princess Soamsawali.
 She studied at the all-girls Rajini School when she was in elementary and junior high school.
 She moved to England and began her secondary education first at Heathfield School in Ascot, finishing at the Chitralada School.

 Princess Bajrakitiyabha received an LL.B. degree from Thammasat University, as well as a B.A. degree in International Relations from Sukhothai Thammatirat University, both in 2000.
 She subsequently obtained an LL.M. degree from Cornell Law School in 2002 and a J.S.D. degree from Cornell University in 2005.

 On 12 May 2012, she was awarded an honorary LL.D. degree from IIT Chicago-Kent College of Law.

+Princess Bajrakitiyabha was the only child given the title of Kromma Luang, the 3rd level of the Krom ranks by her father.
+She was the Princess Rajasarini Siribajra (Krom Luang Rajasarini Siribajra).

 Career

+In 2002, she was a summer legal intern at Baker McKenzie's Washington, D.C. office.
 On completion of her legal education Princess Bajrakitiyabha worked briefly at the Thai Permanent Mission to the United Nations, in New York, before returning to Thailand.
 In September 2006, she was appointed Attorney in the Office of the Attorney General in Bangkok, and was then appointed to Office of the Attorney General of Udon Thani Province.

 From 2012 to 2014, she was the Thai ambassador to Austria, until she returned to a post at the Office of the Attorney General.

 On 3 February 2021, the princess was transferred from her position as an attorney in the Office of the Attorney General to the Royal Security Command in the position of Chief of Staff of The King's Close Bodyguard Command and bestowed the rank of general.